Amul: India's Dairy Giant

 Company Overview

-Amul, a pioneering name in the dairy sector, is based in Anand, Gujarat, India.
-The company operates under the Gujarat Co-operative Milk Marketing Federation Ltd. (GCMMF) and has been a cornerstone of the cooperative movement since its inception in 1946.
+Established in 1946, Amul has become a pioneering force in the dairy sector, with its headquarters located in Anand, Gujarat, India.
+It operates under the Gujarat Co-operative Milk Marketing Federation Ltd. (GCMMF) and serves as a cornerstone of the cooperative movement in the region.

 Financial Indicators

-Amul's financial trajectory is impressive, with its brand value reaching $3.3 billion by 2023, reflecting an 11% growth.
-The company's Brand Strength Index (BSI) score stands at 91.0 out of 100, earning an AAA+ rating, which solidifies its position as the world’s strongest food brand.
+Amul's financial trajectory is noteworthy, with its brand value reaching $3.3 billion by 2023, reflecting an 11% growth.
+The company's Brand Strength Index (BSI) score is 91.0 out of 100, earning an AAA+ rating, solidifying its position as the world’s strongest food brand.

 Important Company Events